 These easy cheesy grits are loaded with flavor and perfect with a sprinkling of fresh arugula and a few crispy fried eggs.
 I can’t get enough of them!
 To channel all the deliciousness of an everything bagel into my bagel-free breakfast routine, I spiked these grits with a hearty dose of garlic and topped them with a sprinkle of everything bagel seasoning.

-- 1 1/2 cups sharp cheddar or gouda cheese
+- ¾ cups sharp cheddar or gouda cheese or extra to taste

-- 1/4 cup milk, plus extra if desired
+- 2 TBSP milk plus extra if desired to thin

 - 2 handfuls of fresh baby arugula or spinach